-Because no one had studied regional variation in this delightful song, we decided to use the huge and growing collection of archived song recordings available from xeno-canto and the Macaulay Library of Natural Sounds to investigate this topic.
+Because no one had studied regional variation in this delightful song, we decided to use the huge and growing collection of archived song recordings available from xeno-canto and Mark Robbins/Macaulay Library to investigate this topic.

 We chose to focus on the phrases that make up the last part of this birds’ three-part song (labeled Unit C) as this is often the loudest and most distinctive part of this kinglet’s song.

 We found that individual Ruby-crowned Kinglets use only a single phrase type and that certain phrase types dominated in different regions of the breeding range.
 In each area, 2 or 3 phrase types were used by most birds in that region and those phrase types were rarely, if ever, heard in other regions.
 For example, east of the Great Lakes area to the Atlantic coast two phrase types dominated and were heard nowhere else: